avantrec/avantrec.github.io/redbox/index.md

 ---
 layout: default
-title: Redbox 1 Beta
+title: Redbox
 ---

-# Avantrec Redbox 1
+# Avantrec Redbox

 ## What is Redbox 1?